Barmbrack is an Irish fruit bread that’s served for Halloween and for Samhain, a similar holiday celebrated on November 1st.

 There’s also a recipe for Barmbrack online!

-This artilce was posted on Friday, July 20th, 2012 at 3:47 pm and is filed under Bad Luck, Barmbrack, Bread, Charms, Countries & Cultures, Cuisine, Customs and Traditions, Gaelic, Good Luck, Halloween, Holidays Around the World, Ireland, Irish Cuisine, Languages, Recipes of the World, Samhain, Superstitions, Symbolic Food, Symbols.
+This article was posted on Friday, July 20th, 2012 at 3:47 pm and is filed under Bad Luck, Barmbrack, Bread, Charms, Countries & Cultures, Cuisine, Customs and Traditions, Gaelic, Good Luck, Halloween, Holidays Around the World, Ireland, Irish Cuisine, Languages, Recipes of the World, Samhain, Superstitions, Symbolic Food, Symbols.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Barmbrack – Irish Bread for Halloween”

 I’m still learning from you, as I’m trying to achieve my goals.
 I absolutely love reading all that is posted on your blog.Keep the stories coming.
 I loved it!